How to Create the Best Dietary Supplements for the Immune System

 Characterization allows for measurement and standardization of an ingredient, which is required for establishing serving size consistency in manufacturing, stability, and shelf-life testing.
 The danger of a poorly characterized ingredient could mean that it contains other unknown components that may be harmful.
 Therefore, it is imperative that the health benefits of a functional ingredient can be attributed to known and safe components.
 The importance of a well-characterized ingredient means that its benefits, such as immune health, can be replicated and proven in specific supplement products, such as capsules, tablets, chews, or powders.

-3. Knowing the serving size
+3. Know the serving size

 When choosing functional ingredients for a dietary supplement that provide added benefits, such as immune health support, innovative manufacturers must look for data that supports the recommended daily usage.
 A demonstration of serving size response is the best indicator of optimum or effective dosage.
 There are many ingredients and commodities that have perceived health and wellness benefits, but, often, the dose of those ingredients is quite high or no dose-finding studies have been done to validate efficacy.